claudetech/grunt-brerror/README.md

 The output is collected by hooking `grunt.log` methods.

 The server then closes the tab with websokets, and displays the error page when necessary.

+## Known limitations

+* Does not seem to work with `spanw: false` for watch task
+* Probably buggy if compile tasks are run concurrently